KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

 |where ActionType in ("ExploitGuardNetworkProtectionAudited","ExploitGuardNetworkProtectionBlocked",
 "SmartScreenExploitWarning","SmartScreenUrlWarning","SmartScreenAppWarning","SmartScreenUserOverride")
 ```
-Below is an example of how you can parse the JSON data in the `AdditionalFields` column when it comes to Network/Web Protection detections:
+Below is an example of how you can parse the JSON data in the `AdditionalFields` column when it comes to Network/Web Protection detections (ref.
+Microsoft's [Documentation](https://learn.microsoft.com/en-us/defender-endpoint/network-protection#advanced-hunting)):

 ```kql
 DeviceEvents